JanNeuendorf/SVC16/specification/specification.typ

 The goal is to recreate the feeling of writing games for a system with very tight hardware constraints without having to deal with the complicated reality of real retro systems.
 It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.
 The instruction set and the design in general are in no way meant to resemble something that would make sense in real hardware.
 It is also not intended to be as simple and elegant as it could possibly be.
-This might make it easier to explain but harder to develop for.
+This might make it easier to emulate but harder to develop for.
 Since learning about assemblers and compilers is the point, we provide no guidelines on how to build the programs.

 == Reproducibility